 In summary, any structures such as WTGs, buildings, substations, and BESS, must be placed outside of the observed aquatic systems, while roads (only if existing impact occurs at that site) and transmission could cross or span these areas (Figure 9).
 Further it must be noted that once the final designs have been produced, any conflicts will be assessed by this specialist and specific mitigations will be provided in these areas where needed.

-Figure 9: The delineated watercourses inclusive of the respective buffers together the applied sensitivity rating applied to WTGs, buildings and substations, where the 1:50000 watercourses are buffered by 50m and the remainder are with 60m
+Figure 9: The delineated systems inclusive of the respective buffers together the applied sensitivity rating applied to WTGs, buildings and substations

 9 Assessment of Impacts and Identification of Management Actions